kibertoad/layered-loader/README.md

 ## Basic concepts

-There are three entity types used by `layered-loader`:
+There are four entity types used by `layered-loader`:

 1. **LoadingOperation** - defined procedure of retrieving data from one or more data sources, using a single key.
 LoadingOperation is composed of Loaders and Caches.
 2. **InMemoryCache** - data source, capable of both storing and retrieving data for a given key synchronously.